conceptadev/mix/lib/topics/utilities.md

 ## Short Utils
 The above works fine, but it's somewhat onerous to have to specify the utility class and full attribute name for every attribute you want to define.

-Instead, _Mix_ defines a set of global shortcut functions that you can use, instead:
+Instead, _Mix_ defines a set of global shortcut functions that you can use:

 ```dart
   Mix newMix = Mix(